mbhaskar1/23psiga/README.md

 # Polyhedral-Net Splines for Iso-Geometric Analysis #

-Python library for efficiently solving elliptic partial differential equations on smooth free-form surfaces represented by polyhedral control nets with irregular configurations (grid, n-gon, polar, etc.).
+C++ library for efficiently solving elliptic partial differential equations on smooth free-form surfaces represented by polyhedral control nets with irregular configurations (grid, n-gon, polar, etc.).
 For technical details regarding the codebase, please refer to our journal paper [Polyhedral control-net splines for analysis](https://www.sciencedirect.com/science/article/pii/S0898122123004261).
 This codebase was designed through the contributions of Bhaskar Mishra and William Gregory, as well as the guidance of Kyle Lo and Dr. Jorg Peters.

 # Environment